 There's a place to eat with an a la carte menu.
 It opens at 7 in the morning and closes at 8 at night.
 You can self-cater too as there's a fully equipped kitchen.
 And there's a bar set between old, weathered lead-wood logs.
 It opens at 11am and closes at 9pm.
 Evenings are dimly lit and there is often music.
 If it's cold they have a fire and they do have a TV lounge which you can use if you ask.

-10 furnished tents made up as either doubles or twins.
+It comprises of 10 furnished tents made up as either doubles or twins.
 5 have their own shower and toilet.
 They also have private verandas overlooking the water.

 The other five are set back from the river and near the ablutions.
 These are between the main building and the campsites.
 Open air hot showers and flush toilets - built from natural materials.

 There are also campsites for travellers with their own tents, a few of which are drive in sites.
 These have power points.
 There is one site for larger groups.

 The nearby Maun Rest Camp is now under the management of the Old Bridge Backpackers.
 It’s a 5 minute walk away and you’ll have full use of the restaurant and bar facilities.

 The backpackers run a range of activities in Maun, as well as safaris to the Okavango, Moremi and all the wildlife parks in the area.